italia/fatturapa-testsdi/README.md

 All `libsdi` classes have a common `Base` class with:
 - `Base::clear`: resets the state, called by `POST /clear`
-- `Base::setTimeStamp(timestamp)`: used to tweak the timestamp of all following events, called by `POST /timestamp/ {iso8601_UTC_timetamp: 2018-09-15T23:59Z}`
+- `Base::setDateTime(datetime)`: used to tweak the timestamp of all following events, called by `POST /timestamp/ timestamp: 2018-09-15T23:59Z`
 - `Base::setSpeed(multiplier)`: between calls to `setTimeStamp`, time will flow at 1 x factor w.r.t. to wallclock time, called by `POST /speed/10`
-- `Base::getTimestamp`: retrieves current simulated date and time, called by `GET /timestamp`
+- `Base::getDateTime`: retrieves current simulated date and time, called by `GET /datetime`
 - SDICoop Transmit / TrasmissioneFatture notifications servers are implemented calling:
   - `Base::receive(invoice, type, notification_blob)` stores a N_RECEIVED notification for the invoice+type, including the notification payload as binary blob
 - all `Exchange` and `Recipient` methods that must notify call: